The Efficacy System

 engage.re IS NOT

-- A replacement for rigorous research
+- A replacement for official statistics or population data.

 If engage.re shows "500 unemployed in Hackney", it means 500 tracked users - not the actual unemployment rate.